 Cassata is the Sicilian dessert par excellence.
-Despite the apparent simplicity of the recipe, there are innumerable local variants that stand out for the typicality of the various recipes: the Palermo variant, the Messina variant (less sweet), the Catania variant, the Trapani variant, the Nissena variant and the Syracuse variant (which is distinguished by the layers of sponge cake and the absence of icing.
+Despite the apparent simplicity of the recipe, there are countless local variations that stand out for the typicality of the various recipes: the Palermo variant, the Messina variant (less sweet), the Catania one, the Trapanese one, the Nissena one and the Siracusana one (which stands out for the presence layers of sponge cake and the absence of icing.

 Again according to local variations, there may be additional ingredients, such as pistachios, pine nuts, chocolate, cinnamon, or orange blossom water .
-An ancient Sicilian proverb reads: "Tintu è cu nun mancia a cassata a matina ri Pasqua" ("Mean who doesn't eat cassata on Easter morning")
+An ancient Sicilian proverb reads: "Tintu è cu nun mancia a cassata a matina ri Pasqua" ("Mean are those who don't eat cassata on Easter morning")